ShadowSafin/YouTube-Automation-Bot/README.md

 This is a python script that could randomly take a file from a Google Drive folder and upload it to YouTube with the file name as title and description.
 After upload it will move the file to another folder to avoid reuploading.

 # How to run Run
-Setup you could downlaod the setup from SETUP folder and install it.
+For the easy way you could downlaod the setup from SETUP folder and install it.

 If you want to run the code then
 ```Python